Kev1CO/pyScienceMode2/documents/paper.md

 The plot for 1 second stimulation at 30Hz frequency, 300us duration and 20mA intensity is shown in the following figure:

-![Stimulation signal display of a 1 second stimulation at 30Hz frequency, 300us duration and 20mA intensity.
+![Stimulation signal display on Vicon Nexus (Oxford, UK) of a 1 second stimulation train at 30Hz frequency, 300us duration and 20mA intensity.
 \label{fig:emg_plot}](MAKE_THE_PLOT.png)